Fiat currency is dead.

 ConsenSys is crucial to NFT applications, which are usually on Ethereum blockchains.

 NFTs rose to popularity in early 2021.
 Without ether, NFTs would not be as accessible, authentic, or secure as they are.

 Ethereum could accommodate a vast array of financial derivatives.

 Eleven of the world’s biggest banks ran a financial services pilot program last year using Ethereum.

 Tech companies are pushing forward with their own Ethereum initiatives, too.
 Microsoft has been working on several projects that use Ethereum on its Azure computing cloud.

-The improvements Ether has made over Bitcoin have already lead to a huge trend reversal that many care calling “The Flippening” – a tidal shift from Bitcoin to Ether.
+The improvements Ethereum has made over Bitcoin have already led to a huge trend reversal that many are calling “The Flippening” — a tidal shift from Bitcoin to Ethereum.

-Bitcoin now accounts for just 39% of cryptocurrency market cap, down sharply from 87% just months ago.
-And Ethereum now makes up 31% of the total market cap, up from just 5%.
+Bitcoin now accounts for 41% of the cryptocurrency market cap.
+And Ethereum now makes up 34% of the total market cap.

 Since it started closing the gap, the big question has been: Will Ethereum overtake Bitcoin?

 And right now, it looks like it will.